dnvriend/sbt-parser-test/README.md

 A more robust implementation would track the position information of failures for error reporting.

+Parsers are able to take an input stream and attempt to see if that string matches their expectations.
+If it does, the parser return a value, denoted in its type

+## Parser types
+Outside of SBT, so in any Scala project you can use the `Parser[T]` type to parse user input, but if you parse user input in SBT then you have more options:

+- __Parser[I]__: a basic parser that can be used outside SBT and does not use any settings,
+- __Initialize[Parser[I]]__: a parser whose definition depends on one or more settings
+- __Initialize[State => Parser[I]]__: a parser that is defined using both settings and the current state.

+## DefaultParsers
+The sbt completion library provides a core set of parsers within the ` sbt.complete.DefaultParsers` object that you can use to build up more-complex parsers.

 ## Input Tasks
 An input task is a task that _can_ accept additional user input before execution.
 It provides the interaction between the user (input) and the build tool and can provide context-sensitive help via tab completion.